UniversalDependencies/docs/_en-overview/migration-guidelines.md

 ### Multi-Word Expressions

 There are two differences regarding the treatment of multi-word expressions in Universal Dependencies as compared to Stanford Dependencies.
-First, multi-word expressions are now <b>always head-inital</b> and all other words in the expression depend on the first word.
+First, multi-word expressions are now always head-inital and all other words in the expression depend on the first word.
 Second, the list of expressions which are being treated as multi-word expressions changed.
 See the description of the [mwe relation](en-dep/mwe) for a complete list of multi-word expressions in UD.

 ## Mapping of Stanford Dependencies to Universal Dependencies